Understanding Expert Systems

 5 min read

-Within this context, it is highly recommendable for insurers to step back from business as usual and perform an in-depth Business Process Review (BPR).
+Within this context, it is highly recommendable for businesses to step back from business as usual and perform an in-depth Business Process Review (BPR).
 As Taiichi Ohno (father of the Toyota Production System) rightly said:

 Progress cannot be generated when we are satisfied with existing situations.